pagkly/Zed/Investopedia4/Owners' Equivalent Rent (OER) Definition.md

 ## Evaluating OER

-When evaluating housing and shelter, owners' equivalent rent of a primary residence is one of the three components of the shelter category contributing to the [[Consumer Price Index (CPI)]](https://www.investopedia.com/terms/c/consumerpriceindex.asp), which measures the average change over time in the prices paid by consumers for a market basket of goods and services.
+When evaluating housing and shelter, owners' equivalent rent of a primary residence is one of the three components of the shelter category contributing to the [[Consumer Price Index (CPI)]](https://www.investopedia.com/terms/c/consumerpriceindex.asp), which measures the average change over time in the prices paid by consumers for a [[Market Basket|market basket]] of goods and services.
 The calculation takes into account rental values, owners’ equivalent rent, and lodging away from home.
 These three components are drivers of changes in the total value of shelter.
-Collectively, these components can be influenced by the real estate market environment overall as well as various monetary factors such as prevailing interest rates, property taxes, available [[mortgage]](https://www.investopedia.com/terms/m/mortgage.asp) products, and [[insurance]](https://www.investopedia.com/terms/h/homeowners-insurance.asp).
+Collectively, these components can be influenced by the real [[Estate|estate]] market environment overall as well as various monetary factors such as prevailing interest rates, property taxes, available [[mortgage]](https://www.investopedia.com/terms/m/mortgage.asp) products, and [[insurance]](https://www.investopedia.com/terms/h/homeowners-insurance.asp).

 For instance, in December 2020, the shelter component of the [[Consumer Price Index]](https://www.bls.gov/news.release/cpi.nr0.htm) reported a 0.10% monthly increase and a 1.8% annual increase.
 Shelter prices were among the lowest increases across the CPI, with energy and particularly fuel oil having the highest impact.
 In December 2020, the CPI’s average increase across all items was 1.5%.2